 Any tips for designing and installing French doors?

-- While old French doors are enticing for their looks (and, in the case of reclaimed doors, use of recycled materials), keep in mind that for exterior applications new doors have better security, insulation, and durability.
+- Source new exterior doors.
+While old French doors are enticing for their looks (and, in the case of reclaimed doors, use of recycled materials), keep in mind that for exterior applications, new doors have better security, insulation, and durability.

-- Doors with standard opening sizes can accommodate pre-hung French doors with ease.
+- Measure your door size.
+Doors with standard opening sizes can accommodate pre-hung French doors with ease.
 Openings in older houses, however, are anything but standard and customization may be required.
 We recommend consulting a professional.

 - Consider the locks.
 Exterior French doors generally require a three-point system that locks the door to the head jamb and the sill for good security.